With the many drugs that people can abuse, you may be wondering: what is Krokodil? Could my loved one be using it?

 What is Krokodil drug treatment like?
 Crestview Recovery provides treatment for addiction in several settings to meet individual needs.
 These include partial hospitalization, intensive outpatient and/or outpatient, in addition to, aftercare.
 That last one is important because addiction is a chronic disease.
 Those with chronic diseases need lifelong care and support to stay healthy.

-We offer extended length 90-day programs to increase recovery success rates.
+We also offer extended length 90-day programs to increase recovery success rates.
 And we’re ideally located for those in the Pacific Northwest.
 We take a holistic approach to healing.
 That includes types of psychotherapies, group sessions, family therapy programs.
 But additionally, we offer experiential therapy and other activities that promote self-awareness, healing, and a lifelong commitment to staying in recovery.

 What is Krokodil drug addiction doing to your life or the life of a loved one?
 You can take control and find healing through treatment.
 Call us at 866.262.0531 to start down the path to recovery.